jaavargasar/CHAINMYNE-TEST-ONE/README.md

 After it run with success you can check the functionality with the following way:

 -   After npm start has finished, you can type the letter w and wait for the browser to be open and shows the application running
--   Please download the application in the PlayStore or in the apple store called: "Expo", inside there there is an option to scan a QR code.
+-   Please download the application in the PlayStore or in the apple store called: "Expo", inside there is an option to scan a QR code.
 After npm start finished, it will show a QR which it can be scanned and then the application will run locally in your personal cellphone